Disentangled and Self-Explainable Node Representation Learning: Introduction

-We propose \approach{} (\textbf{Di}sentangled and \textbf{Se}lf-Explainable \textbf{N}ode \textbf{E}mbedding), a framework that addresses these gaps by generating \textit{self-explainable} unsupervised node embeddings.
-Our methodology is based on \textit{disentangled} representation learning to encode node embeddings that are interpretable on a \textit{dimension-wise} basis.
-Disentangled representation learning~\cite{wang2022disentangled} aims to encode latent variables that represent separate factors of variation in data, ensuring that each latent dimension corresponds to a distinct, independent aspect.
+We propose \approach{} (\textbf{Di}sentangled and \textbf{Se}lf-Explainable \textbf{N}ode \textbf{E}mbedding), a framework that addresses the interpretability gap in unsupervised node embeddings by generating inherently \textit{self-explainable} node representations.
+In our approach, "self-explainable" means that each embedding dimension corresponds to a distinct subgraph that globally explains the structural information encoded within that dimension.
+These dimensional subgraphs highlight human-comprehensible functional components of the input graph, providing clear and meaningful insights. \approach{} leverages \textit{disentangled} representation learning, an approach that encodes latent variables corresponding to distinct factors of variation in the data~\citep{wang2022disentangled}, to produce node embeddings that are interpretable on a \textit{per-dimension} basis.

-In graph data, node behaviour is strongly influenced by mesoscale structures like communities, which shape the network's organization and drive dynamics~\cite{barrat2008dynamical}.
-By leveraging disentangled representation learning, we capture these topological substructures more effectively, with each embedding dimension reflecting an independent graph unit (see Figure \ref{fig:disentanglement}).
-We achieve this by introducing a new objective function to ensure \textit{structural disentanglement}.
+In graph data, node behaviour is strongly influenced by mesoscale structures such as communities, which shape the network's organization and drive dynamics~\citep{barrat2008dynamical}.
+By leveraging disentangled representation learning, we capture these "topological" substructures more effectively, with each embedding dimension reflecting an independent graph unit (see Figure \ref{fig:disentanglement}).
+We achieve this through a novel objective function that ensures \textit{structural disentanglement}.
 Specifically, we optimize the embeddings so that each dimension is predictive of a unique substructure in the input graph.
-To avoid degenerate solutions, we incorporate an entropy-based regularizer which ensures that the mapped substructures are non-empty.
+To avoid degenerate solutions, we incorporate an entropy-based regularizer that ensures the resulting substructures are non-empty and informative.